gakuchan/scratchx-mad/README.md

 # Mugbot Action Designer Extension

-Extension to control a Mugbot from Scratch
+Extension to control a Mugbot from ScratchX

 ## Requirements